keerthingit/Rally-Predict/README.md

 - Limited to 11 matches (~400 data points)
 - Data quality issues required removing rallies with missing or mismatched data
-- Shuttle position uses a mean value as a stand-in since it is the result of the shot, not an input
 - Model accuracy will improve as larger computer-vision badminton datasets become available